Youngzt998/CompCertDev/oopsla-artifact-doc.md

-# Functions and lemmas in the paper
+# Mechanized Proofs in the Paper

 This section provides reference of all the algorithms, lemmas and theorems implemented in our paper.

-### Related files
+### Project files

+The whole project was developed based on CompCert-3.12.
+The following files belongs to this research paper

-- **Mechanized proof:** All the lemmas and theorems implemented in this paper was collected in a single file *<u>backend/Scheduling.v</u>*.
+- **Mechanized proofs:** All the lemmas and theorems implemented in this paper was collected in a single file *<u>backend/Scheduling.v</u>*.
 To evaluate the result of our mechanized proof, open the project in some IDE (e.g. VSCode) after installing and building the proof through the makefile.

 - **Scheduling heuristics:**